bachar-mohamed/finance-management-system/README.md

 # Finance Management Web Application

 A full-stack finance management platform that allows users to efficiently track their income and expenses, analyze financial habits through visual charts, and manage personal data securely.
-Designed with a modern, responsive interface and built using **Spring Boot** and **Vue.js**.
+Designed with a modern interface and built using **Spring Boot** and **Vue.js**.

 ## **Note:** This project is still a **work in progress**.
 Features and design may evolve as development continues.